w3c/vc-di-ecdsa-test-suite/README.md

 To generate test data used in the test suite, testers are required to specify the issuer name using the environment variable `ISSUER_NAME`.

-In addition, VC holder name for generating disclosed test credentials for ECDSA-SD tests may be specified using the environment variable `HOLDER_NAME`.
+In addition, the environment variable `HOLDER_NAME` may be used to specify the VC holder name for generating disclosed test credentials for ECDSA-SD tests.
 If `$HOLDER_NAME` is not specified, `Digital Bazaar` will be used.

 ```